rmzaldivar/VRDiffusionArtGeneration/README.md

 # BoxStacking
-This repo attempts to create a neural network to efficiently solve the 3d bin packing problem.
-The method used to optimize the network is NEAT, a genetic algorithm that changes the structure of the network as well as its weights over the course of several "generations".
+This repo attempts to implement several algorithms to stack 3D boxes in a container in a way that maximizes the amount of boxes able to be stored in the container.
+Currently, the only in progress method to solve this problem in this repo is with NEAT (Neuro Evolution of Augmenting Topologies), but other algorithms may be tested depending on the efficacy of this method.